WCGA-Murdoch/Database-Tutorials/Oat.md

 * Extraction of genetic information around the variants for primers designing
 * Result table export to csv format

 # III.
 Oat pan-transcriptome database

 [The Oat pan-transcriptome databases](oat_pantranscriptome.md) contains TPMs value of approximately 130.000 genes based on GS7 annotations.
 The current database include the gene expression data (TPM values) of 24 oat accessions across 5 different tissues.
 Gene functional annotations, as well as GO and KEGG IDs are also included if available.

 **TO DO:**
+* Custom sort function based on TPM, origins, etc.
 * Gene network discovery based on co-expression analysis.